-All of the potential payments and benefits payable by us to those of our executive officers in the event of various circumstances involving either a termination of employment or change in control are determined pursuant to the employment agreement with Mr. Popielec or the 2004 LTIP and 2014 LTIP.
-The employment agreement with Mr. Popielec is summarized above under the heading "Employment Arrangements".
-On June 18, 2018, the Committee unanimously approved a resolution for full vesting of all outstanding unvested stock options and other equity awards upon the occurrence of a "Change in Control" (as defined by the 2004 LTIP and 2014 LTIP).
-On October 18, 2018, the Committee unanimously approved a modification to the retirement policy whereby an executive officer upon retirement and signing the Company's non-compete agreement and fully complying with the same will retain any and all unexpired stock options until the relevant option term has expired.
+All potential payments and benefits payable by us to our named executive officers in the event of various circumstances involving either a termination of employment or change in control are determined pursuant to the 2014 LTIP.
+On June 18, 2018, the Compensation and Management Committee unanimously approved a resolution for full vesting of all outstanding unvested stock options and other equity awards upon the occurrence of a "Change in Control" (as defined by the 2014 LTIP).
+On October 18, 2018, the Compensation and Management Committee unanimously approved a modification to the retirement policy whereby a named executive officer upon retirement and signing the Company's non-compete agreement and fully complying with the same will retain any and all unexpired stock options until the relevant option term has expired.